Whitepaper: Event-based sensing paradigm

 Prophesee event-based vision – a new paradigm

 We don’t use terms like paradigm-shift lightly.
 Event-based vision (EBV) is shaking things up just as much as the arrival of frame-based and line-scan imaging once did .
 It’s that different.
+And why we are excited to offer Prophesee sensors and cameras.

 Event-based vision applications areas – Courtesy Prophesee